• Skip to primary navigation

 • Mashed Avocado

 • Chia seeds (Make a chia egg using my flax recipe below.
-Replace 1 tablespoon flax with 1 tablespoon chia seeds!)
+Replace 1 tbsp flax with 1 tbsp chia seeds!)

 • Nut Butter